hyeonghun1/hyeonghun1.github.io/_pages/about.md

 News
 ======
 **February 7th, 2025:** Our preprint [“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://arxiv.org/abs/2410.22291) (with Boris Kramer) is available online at arXiv.
-This is my first PhD research project where we enhance the standard Operator Inference---a data-driven reduced-order modeling method---by augmenting state constraints present in the full-order model.
-We particularly demonstrate the enhancement of stability, accuracy, and physical concsistency for the application to a char combustion problem.

 **September 9th-13th, 2024** I attended the [Model Reduction and Surrogate Modeling (MORe) 2024](https://more2024.sciencesconf.org/) conference, which was hosted by my university at the beautiful location, the Scripps seaside forum, in La Jolla.